MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-overview.md

 ---
-title: Managed private endpoints
+title: Overview of Managed private endpoints
 description: Learn how to configure managed private endpoints for Microsoft Fabric.
 author: paulinbar
 ms.author: painbar
 ms.topic: conceptual
 ms.custom:
-ms.date: 02/20/2024
+ms.date: 02/27/2024
 ---

-# What are Managed Virtual Networks?
+# Overview of Managed private endpoints

 Managed virtual networks are virtual networks that are created and managed by Microsoft Fabric for each Fabric workspace.
 Managed virtual networks provide network isolation for Fabric Spark workloads, meaning that the compute clusters are deployed in a dedicated network and are no longer part of the shared virtual network.